mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/introduction-main.md

 ---
-title: Introduction
+title: "Comprehensive DataGate Introduction Guide"
-description: This document serves as an introduction, providing an overview of the main topics, objectives, and structure of the content that follows.
+description: "Dive into our guide for a comprehensive introduction to our key concepts, tools, and practices.
+Perfect for beginners."
 ---

 This section contains an overview of the DataGate client facilities.

 ## In This Section